 by the efforts of others.
 We go into space because whatever mankind must undertake, free men must fully share.

-I therefore ask the Congress, above and beyond the increases I have earlier
+therefore ask the Congress, above and beyond the increases I

 funds which are needed to meet the following national goals:

-First, I believe that this nation should commit itself to achieving the
+I believe that this nation should commit itself to achieving

 the moon and returning him safely to the earth.
 No single space project in this period will be more impressive to mankind, or